komentify/meteor-comments-ui/README.md

 meteor add arkham:comments-ui
 ```

+## Further reading

-Have a look at the [GUIDE.md](https://github.com/ARKHAM-Enterprises/meteor-comments-ui/blob/master/GUIDE.md) for a detailed explanation of the Javascript API and configuration.
+Have a look at the [GUIDE.md](https://github.com/ARKHAM-Enterprises/meteor-comments-ui/blob/master/GUIDE.md) for a detailed explanation of the Javascript API, configuration and more.